The Rundown

 If not, it’s best to skip the brush for the day and wait until they’re dry again.

 Combs are great for feeling out where tangles are.
-Once you’ve found them, a slicker brush is very effective at getting them out.
+Once you’ve found them, the best slicker brush is very effective at getting them out.

-You can get away with using just a slicker brush or just a pin brush, but the job will be harder, take longer, and your Poodle won’t look as pretty at the end!
+You can get away with using just a pin or slicker brush, but the job will be harder, take longer, and your Poodle won’t look as pretty at the end!

 That’s enough time to do it thoroughly and properly.
 If you do half a job, you may as well not do it at all!
 You need to take the time to brush out tangles and mats, especially in places that could become a problem, like under the legs and behind the ears.